ebataille/lambda-middleware/README.md

 ```

 ## Changelog
+* v1.0.2
+  * Add Pre and Post middlewares for methods

 * v1.0.1
   * Bug Fix on Node12.19+, __proto__ made http_agent crash, change it by a Map and className